 3. Clogged Milk Ducts

-Each breast is composed of an internal system of ducts and glands to produce and carry milk to your nipple.
-If a milk duct becomes clogged, it causes the breast to swell and become tender (source).
-You may also notice the formation of a lump in your breast.
+Each breast comprises an internal system of ducts and glands to produce and carry milk to your nipple.
+If a milk duct becomes clogged, it causes the breast to swell and become tender (2).
+You may also notice a lump forming in your breast.

 The most common cause of clogged milk ducts is unexpressed milk building up.
-Your breasts need to be thoroughly drained and if they’re not, a literal clog occurs.
+Your breasts need to be thoroughly drained; if they’re not, a literal clog occurs.

-Bacteria from your baby’s mouth or from broken skin on the nipple may also lead to mastitis.
+Bacteria from your baby’s mouth or broken skin on the nipple may also lead to mastitis.

 The easiest way to know if thrush is likely involved is to inspect your baby’s mouth.
 Thrush is often passed to both mother and baby if either has the infection.
 If your baby has thrush, their mouth will likely have white patches that look like leftover milk and can’t be easily wiped off.

-The phrase “letdown” describes the biological process by which your milk ejection reflex is activated (source).
+The phrase “let-down” describes the biological process by which your milk ejection reflex is activated (6).
 Your hormones work to produce milk, which is then sent through your milk ducts so your baby can nurse.
-For some, the letdown of milk can cause a painful sensation.
+For some, the milk let-down can cause a painful sensation.

-You’re more likely to experience letdown pain directly after giving birth as your body adjusts.
+You’re more likely to experience let-down pain directly after birth as your body adjusts.
 It most often manifests itself as a tingling feeling in the breast.